natarake/movie-app-lamadev-tuts/README.md

 GLadTube is a Full-stack YouTube clone built using the MERN stack.
 It is based on Lama Dev's [YouTube Tutorial](https://www.youtube.com/watch?v=CCF-xV3RSSs&list=PLj-4DlPRT48nfYgDK00oTjlDF4O0ZZyG8&index=32)

+## What went well

+Following this tutorial I was able to strengthen my understanding of core MERN stack concepts.
+Additionally I was able to add styled components to my UI library repertoire.

 ## Run this app on your local machine

 Separately on the client and server directory, you can run: